bartvanhoey/FunctionalCSharp/README.md

 Given a sequence and a key-selector function, sorting yields a new sequence ordered according to the key (in LINQ, OrderBy and OrderByDescending).

 Enumerable.Range(1, 5).OrderBy(i => -i) // => [5, 4, 3, 2, 1]

 ## Function composition

 Combining 2 or more functions into a new function.
 The output from one function is used as input for another function.
 Start to look at your program in terms of data flow (workflow).
-Your program is a pipeline of functions.
+Your program is a pipeline of functions and data flows through one function into the next.

 ## Pipelining // Railway-oriented approach